 Our dissection exercises set up a simulated version of the BLP data generating process that is sufficiently close to be a valid representation of the original version, while having the flexibility needed to dig into the causes of the failures or successes of the CES approximation.
-Another important component of our approach is to bring it closer to the actual questions and methods of trade economists that estimate the key cost elasticity parameter required to run counterfactuals on trade costs variation.12
+Another important component of our approach is to bring it closer to the actual questions and methods of trade economists in that we estimate the key cost elasticity parameter ($\ddot{\eta}$) required to run counterfactuals on trade costs variation.

-5.1 Benchmark settings and four variations
+5.1 Benchmark settings using estimated tariff elasticities